 Day 1, Somme 1916 & 1918

 Your tour begins in Amiens, in the heart of the Somme.
 The most convenient way to travel to Amiens is by train – it is only an hour north of Paris.
 You will be met by your guide at Amiens train station at 9.30am.
 You will then enjoy a full day visiting the sites associated with Australian courage and sacrifice on the Somme in both 1916 and 1918.
 Essential sites include the village of Pozieres, scene of the most costly battle in Australia’s history, where 23,000 men were killed or wounded in six weeks.
 Nearby is Mouquet Farm, where the Australians and Germans fought a bloody action in August 1916.
 Also spend time exploring the British sites associated with the Battle of the Somme, including the massive 30-meter-deep Lochnagar Mine Crater, the Thiepval Memorial (where the names of 72,000 missing men are recorded) and the preserved trenches at the Newfoundland Memorial Park, Beaumont-Hamel.
 Our attention will then turn to the 1918 battles on the Somme, with a visit to Villers-Bretonneux, the town that was liberated by Australian troops on Anzac Day 1918.
 Here we will visit Victoria School (with its wonderful small Australian museum), Adelaide Cemetery (where Australia’s Unknown Soldier lay before being re-interred in Canberra in 1993) and the imposing Australian National Memorial, where the names of nearly 11,000 Australians with no known grave in France are recorded.
 We will also visit the brand new Sir John Monash Interpretive Centre, which tells the story of Australia’s achievements on the Western Front.
-We will then visit the site of the crash of the Red Baron in 1918, the scene of the great Australian victory at Hamel and the Australian 2nd Divisional Memorial at Mont St Quentin.
-We will also see the remains of trenches captured by the Australians in their victory here in September 1918.
+We will then visit the site of the crash of the Red Baron in 1918 and the scene of the great Australian victory orchestrated by Sir John Monash at Hamel.
 We will then return to Amiens where you will check in to your 4-star hotel.

 STAR INCLUSIONS: Pick-up from Amiens station – Full day touring the Australian battlefields of the Somme – Victoria School Museum